Cyclone Keli: Tonga

 Keli was the second of three tropical cyclones to affect Tonga during a ten-month period, with Cyclones Hina and Ron affecting the island nation during March 1997 and January 1998.
 Ahead of the system impacting Tonga, the FMS issued cyclone warnings for the Niuas and strong wind warnings for the rest of Tonga.
 As a result of the warnings a vessel that was heading to the island group had to be recalled, which was predicted to affect supplies on the islands when it was likely to be most needed.
 During June 13, Keli caused some damage to the islands with plantations, breadfruit trees and other large trees devastated.
 The strong winds also destroyed several residences while causing damage to public buildings.

+Niue

+Keli was the first and only tropical cyclone to impact the island of Niue during the 1996-97 season, as it moved south-eastwards and weakened into a tropical depression between June 13 - 15.
+On the island, an average windspeed of 46 km/h, momentary wind gusts of 74 km/h and a rainfall total of 66.2 mm were reported on the island.
+The strong winds were mainly felt in the eastern, northern and western villages where residents were blown over, while several banana and coconut trees were blown down.